litesql/ha/README.md

 ```

-### 5. Checkout the full documentation for the HTTP API
+### 5. Please refer to the complete documentation for the HTTP API

 [HTTP API](https://litesql.github.io/ha/#5)